rick4stley/rstar/README.md

 #### rstar:search(s, result)

-Collects all boxes which intersect with the search box `s` (which should respect the structure showed in `insert`), and inserts them in the table result.
+Collects all boxes which intersect the search box `s` (which should respect the structure showed in `insert`), and inserts them in the table result.
 Note: the function does not clear the table.

 Returns nothing.